MurphLaws/Influence-Based-Detection-of-ML-Attacks/README.md

 ## Data Generation

-To download and prepare the data, go to the root directory of the project and run `python data/load_prepare.py`.
+To download and prepare the data, run `make prepare_data` from the root directory of the project.
-The generated data can be modified using the command line arguments of the main function
+The generated data, e.g. the subset size, can be modified using the command line arguments.